PoisotLab/ms_svd_networks/manuscript.md

 ## Most ecological networks are close to full-rank

-The majority (63% of our dataset) of bipartite ecological networks have a relative rank defficiency of 0 (+@fig:size), which indicates that all species have different and unique interaction lists.
+The majority (63% of our dataset) of bipartite ecological networks have a relative rank defficiency of 0 (@fig:size), which indicates that all species have different and unique interaction lists.
 Interestingly, the networks that had a comparatively larger relative rank deficiency tended to be smaller ones.
 Yet because most of the networks return the same value, matrix rank does not appear to be a useful or discriminant measure of network complexity.
-Another striking result (from +@fig:size) is that the SVD entropy of ecological networks is really large -- although the value can range from 0 to 1, all ecological networks had SVD entropy larger than 0.8, which is indicative of a strong complexity.
+Another striking result (from @fig:size) is that the SVD entropy of ecological networks is really large -- although the value can range from 0 to 1, all ecological networks had SVD entropy larger than 0.8, which is indicative of a strong complexity.